makersacademy/CV/README.md

 ## Meads Chalcroft
 ##### GitHub version of CV: https://github.com/meads58/CV
 ##### LinkedIn: [Meads Chalcroft](https://uk.linkedin.com/in/meadschalcroft)
-A Junior Web Developer who was a software tester in a past life.
-Now pursuing a successful career as a software engineer.
+A Junior Web Developer pursuing a successful career in software engineering after a past life as a software tester.

-The perfect role would push for innovation, continuous learning and teamwork alongside smart, fun people that enjoy their job.
-All within a company that backs their employees to deliver outstanding solutions.
+The perfect role would push for innovation, continuous learning and teamwork alongside smart, fun people who enjoy their job.
+Must be within a company that backs their employees to deliver outstanding solutions.

-## Skills for the job
+### Skills for the job
 #### Web Developer
 A fast learner of new technologies who thoroughly enjoys being challenged.

 * Ruby on Rails:
   - Fullstack developer at Zopa implementing a Rails web app in Ruby, Postgres, CSS/HTML, Docker, Git and Redis/Sidekiq.
-* Javascript, C#.net experience on smaller projects.
+* C#.net and Javascript experience on smaller projects.
 * Testing and TDD:
   - Exceptional attention to detail from 9 years of Software Testing in the construction of test scenarios.
 Coding example with Rspec tests  [best-rate loan matcher](https://github.com/meads58/best_rate)
   - Strong TDD culture at Zopa and used Rspec and BDD with Capybara for testing.
 * DevOps:
   - Implemented Docker containers for the deployment of the Debt Collection application at Zopa.
-  - Working deployment solutions using Docker, Vagrant, Octopus, Jenkins and Artifactory tools.
+  - Working deployment solutions using Docker, Vagrant, Puppet, Octopus, Jenkins and Artifactory tools.
 This will allow for a quick spin up of identical environments on any machine and the removal of bottlenecks in the current deployment process.

 #### Communication
 Excellent, clear and concise communication skills.
 * Pair programming:
   - Used at Zopa to quickly build up knowledge of the system code base and for reviewing code which successfully speeded up the release process.
 * Business and Developer communication: